wise-home/jobs/backend_developer.md

 Our stack buzzwords are Elixir, Ubuntu, PostgreSQL, Vagrant, json:api, Zigbee and Wireless M-Bus.

 It is not so important if you have used any of those technologies before.
-What we need a skilled backend developer that is eager to learn new stuff.
+What we need is a skilled backend developer who is eager to learn new stuff.

 Wise Home is based in Ry, near Aarhus, Denmark.
-The development setup is decentralized and the developers work remote around four days per week.
+The development setup is decentralized and the developers work remote around four of five days per week.

 The exact job depends on you and your interests and skills.
 Some common development tasks are: